New Midwest Boutique Hotels

 Work continues on the Bottleworks Hotel, a 139-room boutique lodging inside a 1930s-era Coca-Cola bottling factory.
-The hotel, tentatively scheduled to open late this year, is part of the first phase of the $300 million Bottleworks District project, which will include a food hall and movie theater as well as retail and office space in and around the Art Deco bottling plant.
+The hotel, tentatively scheduled to open this winter is part of the first phase of the $300 million Bottleworks District project, which will include a food hall and movie theater as well as retail and office space in and around the Art Deco bottling plant.

 Kansas City, Missouri